FirebaseExtended/experimental-extensions/firestore-tos-extension/PREINSTALL.md

 - **getTerms:** Callable function to get the current terms.

-- **getAcceptances:** Callable function to get acceptances.
+- **getAcknowledgements:** Callable function to get acknowledgements.

 **Access Required**:

 This extension will operate with the following project IAM roles:

-- datastore.user (Reason: Allows this extension to access Cloud Firestore to read and process added consent related documents.)
+- datastore.user (Reason: Allows this extension to access Cloud Firestore to read and process added ackowledgement related documents.)